tillmanp/GTAV_OpenCV_Automation/README.md

 # GTAV_OpenCV_Automation
 This project is focused on building a toolset for training datasets for applying automation to gameplay features in Grand Theft Auto V.

+This project is a work in progress and will be updated periodically.

 This project is intended for educational purposes only.
 This project is only intended for use with the Single Player element of GTA V, NOT for use in GTA Online.